Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These hormones drive the fundamental processes of cell division, elongation, and differentiation that allow plants to increase in size and develop specialized structures.
-They work synergistically and antagonistically to balance vertical growth, branching, and overall plant architecture.
+These hormones drive cell division, elongation, and differentiation.
+They work both synergistically and antagonistically to balance vertical growth, branching, and overall plant architecture.

-Compare: Auxins vs. Gibberellins—both promote stem elongation, but auxins work through cell wall loosening while gibberellins stimulate cell division and elongation together.
-If an FRQ asks about dwarf phenotypes, think gibberellins; if it asks about tropisms, think auxins.
+Compare: Auxins vs. Gibberellins: both promote stem elongation, but auxins work through cell wall acidification and loosening while gibberellins stimulate cell division and elongation together.
+If a question asks about dwarf phenotypes, think gibberellins.
+If it asks about tropisms, think auxins.

-Compare: Brassinosteroids vs. Gibberellins—both promote growth and stem elongation, but brassinosteroid mutants show dwarfism with dark-green, thickened leaves, while gibberellin mutants show proportional dwarfism without leaf abnormalities.
+Compare: Brassinosteroids vs. Gibberellins: both promote growth and stem elongation, but brassinosteroid mutants show dwarfism with dark-green, thickened, epinastic leaves (the det2 and bri1 phenotypes in Arabidopsis), while gibberellin mutants show proportional dwarfism without those leaf abnormalities.

-These hormones regulate the final stages of plant organ development, including fruit maturation, leaf drop, and programmed cell death.
-They ensure that resources are reallocated efficiently and that reproductive structures mature at the appropriate time.
+These hormones regulate the final stages of organ development, including fruit maturation, leaf drop, and programmed cell death.
+They ensure resources are reallocated efficiently and reproductive structures mature at the right time.

-Compare: Ethylene vs. Abscisic Acid—both can inhibit growth, but ethylene promotes ripening and senescence (end-of-life processes) while ABA promotes dormancy and stress survival (waiting for better conditions).
+Compare: Ethylene vs. ABA: both can inhibit growth, but ethylene promotes ripening and senescence (end-of-life processes) while ABA promotes dormancy and stress survival (waiting for better conditions).
 Ethylene says "finish up," while ABA says "wait it out."

 | Concept | Best Examples |